The Parts Database Query API¶

 If reuse is not needed, key-value pairs can also be passed directly to query functions.

-When working with query objects, there are three main ways to modify them:
+When working with query objects, there are two main ways to modify them:

 - passing the query object to the constructor of another query type

-- this behaves similarly to add except it also allows changing the type of query.
+- this behaves similarly to set except it also allows changing the type of query.

 As mentioned in the overview, “modifying” a query object means to create a new query object using the first one as a template.
 The original query object still exists; individual query objects are immutable.